mobile app bar

 Los Angeles Lakers forward LeBron James (23) drives to the basket between Cleveland Cavaliers guard Donovan Mitchell (45) and forward Dean Wade (32) during the second half at Rocket Mortgage FieldHouse

-What stirred the post even more was how Luka Doncic has clearly taken the mantle from LeBron in Los Angeles.
-The Don and The King did have some symmetry as teammates, but the Lakers organization has made it clear that Doncic is their new figurehead.
+What stirred the post even more was how Luka Doncic took the mantle of the leader from LeBron in Los Angeles.
+The Don and The King did have some synergy as teammates, but the Lakers organization has made it clear that Doncic is their new figurehead.
 One person who wanted to weigh in on this was Charlamagne tha God.

-The famed TV personality appeared on Andrew Schultz’s Brilliant Idiots podcast to speak on why James should have just gone back to the Cavs, where he predicted them making the Finals easily.
+The famed TV personality appeared on Andrew Schultz’s Brilliant Idiots podcast to speak on why James should have just gone back to the Cavs.
+He predicted them making the Finals easily.

 “I understand LeBron James wanted to get his money.
-But to me, it’s like going to Cleveland for your last year, taking less money, just to sign with that team cause you were a free agent, you in the Finals next year,” said Charlamagne.
+But to me, it’s like going to Cleveland for your last year, taking less money, just to sign with that team cause you were a free agent, you [are] in the Finals next year,” said Charlamagne.

-“Easily,” he added.
-“If LeBron James goes to join that Cavaliers team and takes a little less money, you in the Finals next year.
+“Easily.
+If LeBron James goes to join that Cavaliers team and takes a little less money, you [will be] in the Finals next year.
 I’m shocked that he didn’t make that move.
-I really am.”
+I really am,” he added.

-It’s a solid thesis from Charlamagne.
+It’s indeed a solid thesis from Charlamagne.
 Seeing LeBron back on the Cavs would have been another full-circle moment, and a fitting way for him to end his career.
 However, winning on the Lakers is about as big as you can make it in the NBA.
-It’s like winning on the Yankees or winning on the Cowboys.
+It’s like winning on the Yankees or the Cowboys.

-As fun as it would have been to see James back in Cleveland, the truth is we got that reunion already.
+As fun as it would have been to see James back in Cleveland, the truth is, we got that reunion already.
 He succeeded there, won them a title, then moved on.
 If he does decide to move, it should be to a different franchise, one that he can dramatically help win a title.
 Perhaps the Mecca?
 Or a trip over to Golden State?

 Either way, the summer is steadily approaching its end, which means we’ll only be a few months out from NBA preseason.